akamemoe/btsniffer/README.md

   -p, --port uint16        listen on given port (default 6881) -t, --timeout duration   max time allowed for downloading torrents (default 10s) -k, --kwfile string      the keywords file
-  -o, --database string    the output database, all torrent will be saved here -v, --verbose            run in verbose mode (default true)
+  -o, --database string    the output database, all torrents will be saved to that file -v, --verbose            run in verbose mode (default true)
 ```